7 Best Police Scanners for Beginners 2026 (From $35)

 - Older interface than SDS100

-Check Price on Amazon →Best Alternative Digital: Whistler TRX-1
+Check Price on Amazon →Best alternative digital: Whistler TRX-1

 The Whistler TRX-1 offers strong competition to Uniden's lineup with excellent P25 Phase II performance and an intuitive interface.
 A solid choice for those who prefer Whistler's approach.